Loading...

 Hillside homes with mixed roof orientations — careful array layout is the difference between 9 kW and 12 kW production.

 Yes — and arguably better than coastal San Diego for solar production.
 El Cajon averages 277 sunny days per year (vs. 263 in Chula Vista, 251 in coastal Carlsbad), gets minimal marine layer, and sits in SDG&E's high-rate territory.
 Production per installed kilowatt runs 5–8% higher in El Cajon than coastal addresses.
-Payback on cash purchases is typically 6–8 years after the 30% federal tax credit.
+Payback on cash purchases is typically 6–8 years.

 Yes.
 All residential solar installs in El Cajon require a building permit issued by the City of El Cajon Building Division.
 We handle plan check, structural calculations, electrical diagrams, and inspector coordination as part of every project.
 El Cajon plan-check is typically the fastest in San Diego County at 1–2 weeks.